gbmhunter/blog/content/posts/standard/2018-12-03-bash-script-for-montoring-disk-usage.md

 Sometimes you may want to ignore particular mounted disks which are always near full (e.g. boot partitions).
 To do this, add the path to the mounted disk to the `IGNORED_DISKS` array.

-# How To Make It Run On ssh Login
+# How To Make It Run On Startup/ssh Login

-To do this, I added the above code to the file `~/.ssh/rc`.
+To do this, I added the above code to the file `~/bash_profile`.
+Do not add it to `~/.ssh/rc`, as this can cause X11 forwarding problems (and you can get the error: `X11 connection rejected because of wrong authentication.`).

 Now, everytime you ssh into the machine, any disk space warnings will be printed to your console.